Questing Heirs Genealogical Society Newsletter, Volume 36, Number 11 (November 2003), Page 84:

 FIRST PRESIDENT OF QUESTING HEIRS DIES

-Myrtelle (Mollie) Wheeler Molyneaux died on October 11, 2003, in Huntington Beach, California.
+Myrtelle (Molly) Wheeler Molyneaux died on October 11, 2003, in Huntington Beach, California.

 She was very much an elegant lady, and described as being very professional at all times.
 She was dedicated to Questing Heirs and knowledgeable about genealogy, and always willing to share her knowledge with others.
 She taught the beginning classes for many years and was very efficient at it—always arriving at the July board meeting with the full outline of what she intended to start teaching in September.

 She had a lovely home on Ocean Boulevard where she liked to entertain, and where it is said that Questing Heirs was founded.
 Two or three people shared almost exactly the same story that Molly related to them about the founding.
 There were five people, including Molly’s brother, who met and decided to form a genealogy group.
 They all put their names in a hat to decide who would be president, and her name was pulled out.

 Molly’s obituary in the Long Beach Press-Telegram also showed other aspects of her full life, such as her devotion to her family and to the community.

 We are very proud of our first president, and thankful for her sharing of her many talents and hard work, all of which contributed to getting us to where we are today.

 —Submitted by Barbara Brown, Jeanette Jones, and Mabelle Little

 Questing Heirs Newsletter, Volume 36, Number 12 (December 2003), Page 92: